Download This Sample

 Sign Me Up

-See the fact file below for more information on Lucy Stone or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on Venice or alternatively, you can download our comprehensive worksheet pack to utilise within the classroom or home environment.

 - Venice, known also as the City of Canals, The Floating City, and Serenissima, is arguably one of Italy’s most picturesque cities.